|

 WD40 fumes around or you may truly "fire up" the game.

-If it doesn't fire up OK and you want a more detailed discussion regarding
+If it doesn't start up OK and you want a more detailed discussion regarding

 repairs and troubleshooting, then try out my link to a page on repairing EM games.
 Clay has quite a